dylansward/SWEN261-Famine_Now/README.md

 Document any known bug or nuisance.
 If any shortcomings, make clear what these are and where they are located.

+As of 10/22/2025, if the admin removes something that was in the user's baskets, the user's basket will not reflect that change.
+If the admin changes something, it will reflect that there is a change, but it will react with an error.

 ## How to test it